thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 </p>
 ```

-If needed, several parameters could be specified, separated by commas.
-In fact,
+Several parameters can be specified, separated by commas.
+In fact, the message
-the message key itself could come from a variable:
+key itself could come from a variable:

 ```html
 <p th:utext="#{${welcomeMsgKey}(${session.user.name})}">